 Oxidative damage of polyunsaturated lipids in cell membranes in the form of tissue lipid peroxidation (LPO) was assessed using a modified method of thiobarbituric acid reacting substances (TBARS) (Camejo et al. 1998).
 C.volutator homogenate (as above, 40 µl) was added to 96-well microtitreplates (in triplicate) containing 1 mol L-1 butylated hydroxytoluene (2,6-Di-O-tert-butyl-4-methylphenol), 50% (w/v) trichloroacetic acid and 1.3% (w/v) thiobarbituric acid (dissolved in 0.3% (w/v) NaOH).
 The plate was incubated at 60ºC for 1 h, cooled on ice and read at 530 nm at 25°C in a Tecan Infinite® 200 PRO series (Männedorf, Switzerland).
 Results were measured as malondialdehyde equivalents (MDA) determined against a standard curve using 1,1,3,3-tetraethoxypropane (0–24 μM), and expressed per mg protein.

-T
+Results

+There was no statistically significant difference (two-way ANOVA p<0.05) in the production of the ABTS radicals when the CeO2 NPs were dispersed in ASW or in DI water with the addition of 0.6mM chlorine free hypobromous acid (HOBr) at all concentration tested (see figure S1).
+Since bromide was able to quench the production of free radicals in this system, these results suggest OH. may be reacting rapidly with reductants in seawater, such as bromide.

 Figure S1.
 In vitro experiments undertaken in DI water with the addition of 0.6 mM chlorine free hypobromous acid (HOBr) and ASW with CeO2 NPs.
-Increases of the ABTS radical production were dependent on increasing concentrations of NPs.
-ABTS radical was followed spectrophometrically at 430 nm for 10 mins as described in methods.
-Open circles represent CeO2 NPs in ASW and open squares represents CeO2 NPs in DI water with the addition of 0.6 free hypobromous acid (HOBr).
+Increases in ABTS radical production were dependent on increasing concentrations of NPs.
+ABTS radical was followed spectrophometrically at 430 nm for 10 mins, as described in methods.
+Open circles represent CeO2 NPs in ASW and open squares represents CeO2 NPs in DI water with the addition of 0.6 mM chlorine free hypobromous acid (HOBr).
 There was no statistically significant difference (two-way ANOVA p<0.05) in ABTS radical production between the two groups.

+Figure S2.
+Example of EELs analysis of CeO2 NPs in Milli-Q water.
+An image was taken, then a point spectra (position ‘beam’), the M5 and M4 value is found from the integrated intensity (boxed area A and B) after a second differential filter is used.
+M5/M4 gives the valance of CeOx (around 0.8 for IV and 1.2 for III).